Condition Menu

 Treatment for Emotional Trauma

-At Pathlight Mood & Anxiety Center, our patients are recovering every day from post-traumatic stress disorder (PTSD) and trauma-related conditions such as anxiety and depression, which can result following a traumatic event.
+At Pathlight Mood & Anxiety Center, our patients are recovering every day from PTSD and trauma-related conditions such as anxiety and depression, which can result following a traumatic event.

 Pathlight's treatment is rooted in the Transdiagnostic Care Approach: a model that considers how patients often exhibit signs and symptoms of multiple diagnoses.
 This provides insight into all individual traits and behaviors that affect the whole person and allows us to individualize treatment and programming across all levels of care.